paramraghavan/python-pytest/README.md

 ## Unittest spark
-When it comes to unit testing PySpark pipeline code, one good way is to encapsulate the critical ETL transforms of a PySpark script inside a method/function, [see example](./src/bigdata/etl_transform.py).
+When it comes to unit testing PySpark pipeline code, one good way is to encapsulate the critical ETL transforms of a pySpark script inside a method/function, [see example](./src/bigdata/etl_transform.py).
 Install packages - pytest-spark, pyspark.
 Also [setup local spark](https://github.com/paramraghavan/sparksql-awsglue/blob/main/help/sparksql-setup.md)
 - pip install pyspark
 - pip install pytest-spark